vivian-dai/vivian-dai/README.md

 ### Writeups

+A writeup written by me is most likely just a dump of thought process.

 #### CTFs

 <details>

-<summary>I like *attempting* CTFs from time to time.
+<summary>I like attempting CTFs from time to time.
 The keyword here is definitely "attemping" since I'm not exactly great at them.</summary>

 I plan to do more CTFs and only include major ones later.